Ruskeaihoinen, mustahiuksinen henkilö hymyilee ja nostaa hihaansa paljastaen olkavarren, jossa on rokotuksen jäljiltä pieni laastari.

 How many vaccine doses are needed?

-You can receive the vaccines for hepatitis A and B separately, but the easiest way to get protection against both is to take the combined vaccine.
-The full series consists of three injections: the second dose can be given one month after the first, and the third dose six months after the first.
+You can receive the vaccines for hepatitis A and B separately, but the easiest way to get protection against both is to receive the combined vaccine.
+The full series consists of three injections: you can receive the second dose one month after the first, and the third dose six months after the first.

-If you have previously received either the hepatitis A or B vaccine series, you only need to complete the vaccine series for the other type.
-If you are unsure whether you have been vaccinated against hepatitis and cannot find out, it is recommended to take the combined vaccine series.
-It provides protection against both hepatitis A and B. Taking the vaccine series again is not harmful to your health.
+If you have previously received either the hepatitis A or hepatitis B vaccine series, you only need to complete the vaccine series for the other type.
+If you are unsure whether you have been vaccinated against hepatitis and cannot confirm it, it is recommended to take the combined vaccine series.
+It provides protection against both hepatitis A and B. Receiving the vaccine series again is not harmful.

 Where can you get the free vaccinations?